KrNor/catalog/README.md

-# Car product catalog
+# Product catalog

-A full-stack project that displays a catalog of car related products.
+A full-stack project that displays a catalog of products.
 (Under construction) Primarily written using Typescript.

 ## Roadmap

-- Expanding search functionality.
+- ~~Expanding search functionality.~~

 - Adding pictures to categories and products.